 You know, how do you reconcile those that have no intention at all of enforcing federal laws as it relates to the borders of this country where all the fentanyl and all the opioids and all the human trafficking takes place and all these illegal immigrants entering the country?

-How do you how what's the middle ground?
+What's the middle ground?

 Well, we'll let half of the people in.

-That's not that's not reconciling or resolving an issue.
+That's not reconciling or resolving an issue.

 You know, how do you reconcile those that want socialism and those that believe in capitalism?

-How do you reconcile those that believe in a Strong national defense and those that would unilaterally disarm in this country.
+How do you reconcile those that believe in a strong national defense and those that would unilaterally disarm in this country?

 You know, how do you on all of these issues?